intorust/intorust.com/README.md

 bundle exec jekyll build -d ../docs
 ```

-This will update the `docs` directlry.
+This will update the `docs` directly.
 Then you need to commit your
 changes and push to GH.

 # License